Lynn Chadwick: Beginnings as a sculptor

 After the war, Chadwick returned to Rodney Thomas where he became involved in the design of trade-fair stands.

-In March 1946, he won a £50 prize in a textile design competition, which led to a contract to produce more designs for Zika and Lida Ascher who had promoted the 's' removed competition and who owned a textile design firm.
+In March 1946, he won a £50 prize in a textile design competition, which led to a contract to produce more designs for Zika Ascher and Lida Ascher who had promoted the 's' removed competition and who owned a textile design firm.
 Around the same time, Chadwick was commissioned to make exhibition stands for the Aluminium Development Corporation.

 Chadwick constructed his first mobile around 1947 – which originated from ideas first proposed by Rodney Thomas.
 Very few of these works survive; they were made of wire, balsa wood and cut copper and brass shapes, often fish-like and sometimes coloured.
 Some were incorporated as decorative features in exhibition stands, while others found homes amongst Thomas and his circle.
 Later he developed ground supports for the mobiles, transforming them into what he called "stabiles".
 At the same time, he was designing fabrics and furniture.